-We offer free material compatibility testing for items you are concerned about.
+We offer material compatibility testing for items that you are concerned about.

-ClorDiSys will expose your items/equipment to chlorine dioxide gas and return to you for observation and testing.
-Testing is free for small items or batches less S/H. For large items or extended testing, please call.
+\Ecosense will expose your items/equipment to chlorine dioxide gas and return to you for observation and testing.
+Testing is limited to small batches less S/H. For large items or extended testing, please call.